 - Providing appropriate equipment and maintaining it regularly is essential to attracting and retaining customers.
 Equipment is one of the most valuable assets you have in your gym and tends to correlate with membership capacity.

 - Economies of Scale

 - Fitness operators that have a large number of establishments and provide a wide range of services are able to attract and retain new and existing members, as well as reduce costs per member.

 - Effective Product Promotion

 - Being able to promote specific products effectively increases awareness and attracts greater membership and local turnout.
-AN effective marketing strategy is key to this.
+An effective marketing strategy is a key to this.

 2. Niche Offerings

 Recently, the fitness center I attend began offering on-on-one training sessions and boot camps.
 Certain areas of the fitness center were outfitted for these activities.
 Such offerings lead to a more diversified revenue stream.
 These additional classes and training sessions led to an increase in members.
 Even though I do not participate in any of the offerings my fitness center presents outside weights and cardio, I enjoy having the opportunity to do so.
 As I attend my fitness center at around 4:30 am in the morning, most of these offerings are not available until about 6:00 am.

 Corporate wellness has been a common trend for the past five years.
 Many businesses have been implementing health-related contests, team events, or even fundraisers to inspire employees to take better care of their bodies.
 These corporate health initiatives create a unique opportunity for fitness centers to increase enrollment by entering into a partnership with businesses.
 Oftentimes, fitness centers will offer discounted memberships to corporate employees to increase enrollment and secure recurring revenue through the contractual terms of the partnership.